carinemores/ecoliCPS/README.md

 done
 ```
-* **Note**: Ensure that you replace the paths provided with your actual file paths before running the script.
+* **NOTE**: Ensure that you replace the paths provided with your actual file paths before running the script.

 ### ONT reads:
 This script is for running the Guppy basecaller, a tool used for basecalling Oxford Nanopore Technologies (ONT) sequencing data.
 The script specifies the input path for raw sequencing data, the output path for basecalled data, flowcell and kit types, and other relevant parameters for basecalling.
 It also includes options for trimming adapters and primers, barcode handling, and output compression.